SusanneJandl/bachelors_thesis/abstract_en.typ

 The chatbot versions are tested and compared with focus on response time as well as response quality and content.
 The memory usage (RAM) is tracked as well.
 #linebreak()
-Finally the chatbot can be used, but the response time takes up to two minutes.
+Finally all chatbot versions run on all test devices, but the response time takes up to two minutes.
-The main part of the questions can be answered correctly.
+Most questions are answered correctly.
-The language quality in English is very good, but the German language quality varies in a wide range form perfect to barely understandable.
+The language quality in English is very good, while the German language quality varies in a wide range form perfect to barely understandable.
 #linebreak()
 The chatbot was tested on a Windows laptop with 32GB of RAM as well as on Windows devices with 8 and 4 GB of RAM.
 The thesis includes a detailed comparison and summary of the test results of all chatbot versions on each device.